 Decapitation pranks and ill-conceived James Bond-style stunts may seem just a little tasteless given the movie’s often serious nature, but there is something of a dramatic theme as protagonist Virginia Wainright (Melissa Sue Anderson) mourns the loss of her mother following a freak accident she herself survived, often visiting her grave with a seeming inability to let go.
 She also experiences explicit flashbacks as she attempts to uncover a long-suppressed moment in her life that will ultimately lead to her gimmicky fate and a gloriously macabre finale reminiscent of The Texas Chainsaw Massacre’s more surreal moments.

-That’s as far as I’ll go in terms of plot, although the movie’s title will probably give you something of a hint as to where it’s heading, certainly more than the film itself, which is brazenly deceptive in a manner that may leave you planning a vengeful onslaught of your own.
+That’s as far as I’ll go in terms of plot, though the movie’s title will probably give you something of a hint as to where it’s heading, certainly more than the film itself, which is brazenly deceptive in a manner that may leave you planning a vengeful onslaught of your own.
 All I’ll say is, if you do manage to somehow finger the culprit you are either in possession of a very inquisitive and highly improbable nature or a die hard Mission Impossible fan.
 Confused yet?
 You will be, though I may have a left a clue in there somewhere.
 A fat lot of good it will do you, I’m sure.

 The scene in which a boy’s face is dragged into the speeding wheel of a motocross bike is the most creative, a doctor’s bludgeoning with a poker to the skull the most brutal, but a sequence in which our killer adds weights to a press bar and watches as their victim slowly succumbs to the pressure is perhaps the most intriguing, while the bone-crunching consequences are sure to leave you cringing.